kubernetes/committee-security-response/security-release-process.md

 **Advance Vulnerability Disclosure to Private Distributors List** (Completed within 1-14 days of Disclosure):

 - The [Private Distributors List](#private-distributors-list) will be given advance notification of any vulnerability that is assigned a CVE, at least 7 days before the planned public disclosure date.
 The notification will include all information that can be reasonably provided at the time of the notification.
 This may include patches or links to PRs, proofs of concept or instructions to reproduce the vulnerability, known mitigations, and timelines for public disclosure.
 Distributors should read about the [Private Distributors List](#private-distributors-list) to find out the requirements for being added to this list.
-- **What if a vendor breaks embargo?** The PSC will assess the damage.
+- **What if a vendor breaks embargo?** The SRC will assess the damage.
 The Fix Lead will make the call to release earlier or continue with the plan.
 When in doubt push forward and go public ASAP.

 **Fix Release Day** (Completed within 1-21 days of Disclosure)